 Since vintage sellers don’t want to thwart the marketability of a dish by denoting that it might be made only for one purpose, these small bowls are usually just called footed dishes today.
 But back when they were new, they were always listed as sherbet dishes in glass wholesaler catalogs.
 Most vintage types were made entirely of glass.
 Occasionally antiquers will run across examples that fit into a metal holder, and those were made without bases.

 Sherbet dishes can actually be used for dishing... up everything from reasonable servings of ice cream, or sherbet if you want to be traditional, to berries and yogurt.
 They can still readily be found in thrift stores and antique malls in variety of colors and patterns in the $5-10 price range.

 Some spooners, at first glance, can be mistaken for large sugar bowls since they may have handles on each side and are similar in shape.
 Spooners, however, but do not have covers.
 They were designed, as the name implies, to hold spoons or other flatware on a buffet or serving table.

 Most spooners are older than the few made during the 1920s and ‘30s to match Depression glass sets.
 They are often identified as Early American Pattern Glass (EAPG), or pressed glass, like the one shown here, and were... made in a variety of patterns during that peak in popularity.

 In basic terms, antique and vintage tumblers are just everyday drinking glasses.
 They can be plain or footed, and were made in a variety of sizes from juice varieties to those large enough to hold iced beverages.
 You'll find Depression glass, Carnival glass, and milk glass, along with a host of other antique and collectible tumblers available.

-Most online sellers use the word tumbler in describing old glasses like these because they know collectors will employ this keyword when searching for... pieces to add to collections.
+Most online sellers use the word tumbler in describing old drinking glasses like these because they know collectors will employ this keyword when... searching for pieces to add to their growing sets.